Period Products for Teens: Our Top Picks

 For more details, check out our picks here: Top 5 Reusable Menstrual Pads.

 If you’re not sure how to choose between menstrual underwear and reusable cloth pads, we’ve done the hard work for you!
-Be sure to check out: Reusable Cloth Pads vs. Period Panties (head to head showdown).

 #4: Lily Cup One for Teens

 Previously, we used to recommend that teens just use a very small menstrual cup.
 However, Intimina has come out with the Lily Cup One, which is specifically for teenagers.
-It’s very small, short and soft, and most teenager will have some great results with it.
+It’s very small, short and soft, and most teenagers will have some great results with it.